-- A. Once a course has been repeated, the student grade point average will be computed based on the highest grade awarded in the course.
+A. Once a course has been repeated, the student grade point average will be computed based on the highest grade awarded in the course.
 Any course repeat is noted on the official college transcript.
+Transfer

-Transfer institutions may or may not honor a repeat course grade. - B. Students seeking written permission to repeat a course as detailed in the policy can find more information from the registrar's office, the CAO or CSAO, or from an academic advisor.
+- institutions may or may not honor a repeat course grade. - B. Students needing written permission to repeat a course as detailed in the policy can find more information from the Registrar's Office or from an academic advisor.